 High blood pressure or hypertension is a leading cause of death in the United States.
 In this article, I will discuss some facts on high blood pressure and how you can prevent hypertension or complications.
 What is considered high blood pressure?

-High Blood Pressure: 28 Facts You Need to Know
+35 Surprising Facts About High Blood Pressure You Need to Know

 Having high blood pressure puts you at risk for several diseases and organ failure.
 In fact, heart attacks and strokes account for half of the United States deaths according to the Centers for Disease Control.
 High blood pressure has no symptoms most of the time.
 This is why it is called the silent killer.